A celebration of Black Storytelling: Jan. 17th-26th, 2025

 FESTIVAL PASSES AVAILABLE!

-2025 GUEST TELLERS AND ARTISTS TBD
+2025 GUEST TELLERS AND ARTISTS

 This much anticipated and highly visible event is the flagship of RIBS programming and reaches a statewide audience of thousands.
 Each January for the week of the Martin Luther King Holiday, RIBS tellers, local artists and invited national and international guests bring the best of Black Storytelling to Rhode Island and Southern New England.
 For two weeks, Rhode Island will experience some of the best cultural arts programming across the state for the 27th year in a row.